LukeGrahamLandry/WrapperLib/README.md

 - [X] automatically serialize your data class (to json to bytebuffer)
 - [X] send options: client -> server, server -> client, server -> all clients
-- [ ] handshake system to know that server and client are on the same version
+- [X] optional handshake system to check if server and client are running compatible same versions of your mod.

 CompressedNetworkWrapper that does reflection whatever to just write field values in order because the other side already knows what their names are

+your data class can be a record. none of the ones WrapperLib uses internally are because i want to support 1.16.5 so i dont use any language features beyond java 8 but that limitation does not extend to you and with records you can have even less verbose code.

 ## Saved Data